Remember back when spending hours poring over legal documents to ensure nothing was missed was just how things were done?

 That boilerplate language you’ve been using.
 That case you always cite.
 It’s common to use a tried-and-true motion or brief and make relevant updates.
 It is a way to save time and resources.

-But now, all opposing counsel has to do is upload your document, click a few buttons, and presto – a report generates that highlights the mistake you didn’t realize you made.
+But now, all opposing counsel has to do is upload your document, click a few buttons, and presto – a report generates that highlights the mistakes you didn’t realize you made.

 What do they know that you don’t?